menandmice/micetro_docs/guides/user-manual/dhcp_servers.rst

   Specifies the host address of the server from which the initial boot file (that is specified by Filename) is to be loaded.

-Advanced ISC DHCP Server Properties
+Advanced ISC DHCP and ISC Kea Server Properties
 """""""""""""""""""""""""""""""""""

-DHCP Administrators can access the ISC DHCP server configuration files directly to edit DHCP server properties that are not available in the GUI.
+DHCP Administrators can access the ISC DHCP and ISC Kea DHCP server configuration files directly to edit DHCP server properties that are not available in the GUI.

 To access the advanced options, do the following:

 1. Log in to Men&Mice as the DHCP administrator.

-2. Select an ISC DHCP server, right-click and select :guilabel:`Properties` from the shortcut menu.
+2. Select an ISC DHCP or Kea DHCP server, right-click and select :guilabel:`Properties` from the shortcut menu.

 3. When the *Properties* dialog displays, click the :guilabel:`Advanced` button.